"Weniger, aber besser" [Less, but better] - Dieter Rams

-When speaking to organisations about how much value they’ve got from implementing LxPs, a set of issues that result from trying to do too much come up time and time again:
+When speaking to organisations about how much value they’ve got from implementing LXPs (Learning Experience Platforms), a set of issues that result from trying to do too much come up time and time again:

 Encouraging a self-directed learning culture requires balance.
 There’s a difference between democratising learning and ceding all responsibility for development to the individual.
 A focus on greater flexibility and adaptability to match individual learning requirements can go too far.
 By placing the burden of development entirely at the individual’s door, an enabling technology can quickly inhibit an organisation from making significant, aligned progress towards the change it needs to enact.

 An effective strategy is one that aligns organisational priorities with individual motivations.
 People aren’t motivated to develop skills for the sake of it, they’re motivated by contributing to their organisation’s purpose and goals.
 That’s why L&D should align its approach to the capabilities the organisation agrees are necessary for it to compete, innovate and maintain its edge.
 This means saying no to trying to be all things to all people (To see how to do this check out NilesNolen’s decision tree).

 “Our team is hemorrhaging hours curating resources with no clear purpose”

 Another recurring issue is that L&D teams are wasting huge amounts of effort feeding the content machine by curating learning content without any guiding principles.
 What’s more, new governance structures are being developed to manage technology that is supposed to manage itself.